 In addition to his work as a composer, Tom Weeks frequently performs as a saxophonist, playing improvised music solo or with various collaborators, as well as performing his own compositions and those of others.
 He has developed a unique vocabulary on the alto saxophone, focusing on extended techniques, intense energy, and the extreme ranges of the instrument.
 His primary influences on the alto saxophone include Kaoru Abe, Charlie Parker, Anthony Braxton, John Zorn, and Julius Hemphill.

 TONED is the electroacoustic music ensemble of Nathan Corder (electronics), Tom Weeks (alto saxophone), and Leo Suarez (drum set).
 TONED engages with extremes; operating in the realms of deeply listened sensitivity, muscular sonic assaults, and impenetrable modernist abstractions.
 Split between the Bay Area and Philadelphia, the three members of TONED have collectively worked with luminaries including Roscoe Mitchell, William Winant, Jaap Blonk, and Jack Wright, as well as groups such as JITTERS, Taiwan Housing Project, Nude Tayne and Merchandise.

 TONED released their debut full length album Cancelled (2018) on the Wolfsblood label.
-They have toured the Northeastern US, performing alongside musicians such as Martin Rev, James Chance and the Contortions, Jack Wright, Nick Millevoi, and Zach Darrup.
+They have toured Mexico and the East and West coasts of the US, performing alongside musicians such as Martin Rev, James Chance and the Contortions, Jack Wright, Lukas Ligeti, Nick Millevoi, and Zach Darrup.